-6. Complaints against HT/HOS, the CEO and/or MAT, a local governance representative or the Local Governing Group
+6. Complaints against HT/HOS, the CEO and/or MAT, the central MAT support team or a PCAF representative or the PCAF Group

-Complaints made against HT/HOS, should be directed to the School's Support and Challenge Advocate.
+Complaints made against the HT/HOS or a member of the MAT central support team, should be directed to the CEO.

-Complaints made against the HT/HOS will be investigated by the School's Support and Challenge Advocate.
+Complaints made against the HT/HOS or a member of the MAT central support team will be investigated by the CEO.
 Response timescales will reflect those detailed in Section 5.

-Complaints made against the CEO or the MAT should be directed to the Chair of the Trust by contacting the Trust Governance Professional (see Governance page on MAT website for contact information).
+Complaints made against the CEO or the MAT as a whole should be directed to the Chair of the Trust by contacting the Trust Governance Professional (TGP) (see Governance page on MAT website for contact information).